daomtthuan/cloud-aws-study-project-3/Classroom_Project_Instructions/Part_III_TravisCI.md

 > Note: The names of the repositoriesare exactly the same as the `image name` specified in the _docker-compose-build.yaml_ file

-### Set up Travis CI Pipeline
+### Set up Circle CI Pipeline

-Use Travis CI pipeline to build and push images to your DockerHub registry.
+Use Circle CI pipeline to build and push images to your DockerHub registry.

-1. Create an account on https://travis-ci.com/ (not https://travis-ci.org/).
+1. Create an account on https://circleci.com/.
 It is recommended that you sign in using your Github account.

-2. Integrate Github with Travis: Activate your GitHub repository with whom you want to set up the CI pipeline.
+2. Integrate Github with Circleci: Activate your GitHub repository with whom you want to set up the CI pipeline.

-3. Set up your Dockerhub username and password in the Travis repository's settings, so that they can be used inside of `.travis.yml` file while pushing images to the Dockerhub.
+3. Set up your Dockerhub username and password in the Circleci repository's settings, so that they can be used inside of `.circleci\config.yml` file while pushing images to the Dockerhub.

-4. Add a `.travis.yml` configuration file to the project directory locally.
+4. Add a `.circleci\config.yml` configuration file to the project directory locally.

-        In addition to the mandatory sections, your Travis file should automatically read the Dockerfiles, build images, and push images to DockerHub.
+        In addition to the mandatory sections, your Circleci file should automatically read the Dockerfiles, build images, and push images to DockerHub.
 For build and push, you can use either `docker-compose` or individual `docker build` commands as shown below.
         ```bash
-        # Assuming the .travis.yml file is in the project directory, and there is a separate sub-directory for each service
+        # Assuming the .circleci\config.yml file is in the project directory, and there is a separate sub-directory for each service
         # Use either `docker-compose` or individual `docker build` commands
         # Build
           - docker build -t udagram-api-feed ./udagram-api-feed